46 Shelbourne Street

 Captain Nicholson is listed as the owner of the property in 1857 and 1858.
 Captain Nicholson arrived in Nelson on his own ship, the Woodstock in 1848 and built a cob house in Stoke.
 Rates records from this time show the property was valued at £1400.
 William Nicholson sold to John Sharp in 1858.

-The property’s next owner, who lived in the house until 1879.
+The property’s next owner was John Sharp, who lived in the house until 1879.
 John Sharp was an early European colonist who later went on to build Fellworth House.
 He arrived in New Zealand in 1843 on the Ursula and initially worked as a clerk to New Zealand Company agent Francis Dillon Bell.

 By the 1850s, he had become the resident magistrate and was Nelson’s sheriff at the time of the Maungatapu Murders.
 John Sharp married Emma Bonnington in 1853 and they had four sons and two daughters.
 Emma died in 1886 after being thrown from her carriage and he later remarried Ivy Ann Hyde Walmsley.
 In 1871 John Sharp resigned from his official roles and began trading in real estate, through the company Sharp & Sons.
 The following year he bought into the Kent Brewery.
 After retiring from business, Sharp took on many civic duties, representing Nelson on the Provincial Council from 1874 to 1876 and serving as MP for Nelson city from 1875 to 1879.
 He also served as mayor of Nelson from 1888 to 1890.
 He was a fine cricketer in his youth and served with the Nelson Volunteer Fire Brigade and the Nelson Volunteer Rifles.
 He passed away in 1919 at the age of 90.